sooperdoob/awesome-casinos/index.md

 - **Banking Methods:** Crypto, Visa, MasterCard, Discover, Amex
 - **Bonus:** Receive $0.10 SC hourly ($2.40 daily).

-### Note: Please use the referral links provided in the spreadsheet above to show appreciation for the time invested in creating this list.
-Happy gaming!
+### Note: Please use the referral links provided above to show appreciation for the time invested in creating this list.
+Happy gaming! 🎮